-- About the Moran Contemporary Photographic Prize
+About the Moran Contemporary Photographic Prize

-Currently with an annual first prize of fifty thousand dollars ($50,000), the Prize is an important part of Australia's Arts calendar.
 The Moran Prize is acquisitive and the winning photograph(s) immediately becomes the property of the Moran Arts Foundation, to be held and exhibited permanently as part of the Moran Arts Foundation Collection.

-Open Section - $80,000 in prize money with the winner awarded $50,000.
-All finalists will each receive $1,000 + opportunity to exhibit at Juniper Hall Paddington.
+Open Section - $80,000 prize pool with the winner awarded $50,000.
+All 30 finalists will each receive $1,000.

 Secondary School Students, Year 11 to 12 - The winner is awarded $5,000 and their school is awarded $5,000 for the development of arts at the school;